-We will notify you, with an information bar in Bitbucket, once your repository reaches the 1 GB mark.
+You will be notified by email and in Bitbucket once your repository reaches the 1 GB mark.

-If your repository is greater than 1 GB, you should consider if you are using Bitbucket correctly.
-Keep in mind Bitbucket is a code hosting service not a file sharing service, we offer some suggestions for binaries .
+If your repository is larger than 1 GB, you should consider if you are using Bitbucket correctly.
+Keep in mind Bitbucket is a code hosting service, not a file sharing service.
+We offer some suggestions for binaries .

 For more information about managing your repository size, see Reduce repository size.